Azathothas/Stars/README.md

 ## Others

+- [FBlackBox/BlackBox](https://github.com/FBlackBox/BlackBox) – BlackBox is a virtual engine, it can clone and run virtual application on Android,  users don't have to install APK file to run the application on devices.
+BlackBox control all virtual applications, so you can do anything you want by using BlackBox.
+- [Devang-Solanki/android-hacking-101](https://github.com/Devang-Solanki/android-hacking-101) – This repo is a helpful starting point for those interested in exploring the world of Android hacking and bug bounties.
+The resources mentioned have personally assisted me.
 - [mrp-yt/termux_ssh](https://github.com/mrp-yt/termux_ssh) – Short guide on how to connect to Termux SSH from anywhere while using TailScale as connection link.
 - [user-why-red/san_gcc_toolchain](https://github.com/user-why-red/san_gcc_toolchain) – A upto-date GCC toolchain for aarch64/aarch32 host machine which targets aarch64,aarch32,x86_64 architectures.(A bare-metal toolchain optimized with LTO and O3 for optimum perfomance in linux kernel development)
 - [imthenachoman/How-To-Secure-A-Linux-Server](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server) – An evolving how-to guide for securing a Linux server.